Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 ```

 # Converting & Loading video files to SOM
-You can use the camera for the SOM, or you can also source from a video file.
+SOM has many methods of streaming video feeds: you can utilize an mipi or USB camera, or you can also source from a local video file installed on the SD card.

 You can use one of your own videos, or you can download any of the demo videos provided:
  - [Facedet / RefineDet AI Task Video](https://pixabay.com/videos/alley-people-walk-street-ukraine-39837/)